hgw2101/carnd-behavioral-cloning-p3/writeup_template.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![center lane driving][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover after having drifted to the left or right sides of the track.
+These images show what a recovery looks like starting from right back to center :

-![alt text][image3]
+![recovery 1][image3]
-![alt text][image4]
+![recovery 2][image4]
-![alt text][image5]
+![recovery 3][image5]

 Then I repeated this process on track two in order to get more data points.
+However, data from track two did not help me improve the model, so I did not end up using these additional data.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would give me more training data points.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![original][image6]
-![alt text][image7]
+![fliipped][image7]

-Etc ....
+After the collection process, I had over 30K data points.
+I then preprocessed this data by applying normalization (divide every pixel by 255) and mean centering (subtract 0.5 from every normalized pixel).

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Since I have so many data points, I decided to use a generator method for better memory management.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the observation that validation loss seemed to stay steady after 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.